Merci-chao/userChrome.js/README.md

 	/*
 	  This rule is necessary when: var(--tab-min-height) + var(--tab-block-margin) * 2 < 33px
 	  Why 33px?
-33px is the pixel ceiling of 2.7em when the font-size is 12px → 2.7em × 12px = 32.4px ≈ 33px
+The default height of .tab-label-container is 2.7em, which caps at 33 pixels when the font size is 12px, and the tab should be taller than the .tab-label-container inside.
 	  Example:
 	  - --tab-min-height = 29px
 	  - --tab-block-margin = 1px
 	  → Total: 29 + 1×2 = 31px
-	  Since 31px < 33px, this rule needs to apply to prevent layout issues.
+	  Since 31px < 33px, then this rule needs to apply to prevent layout issues.
 	*/
 	.tab-label-container {
 		height: auto !important;